 Temper The Chutney

-Heat 1 tablespoon vegetable oil in a small skillet (tadka pan) over medium-high heat to temper the chutney.
-You can also use sesame oil or coconut oil for tempering.
+Heat 1 tablespoon oil in a small skillet (tadka pan) over medium-high heat.

 Once the oil is hot, add ½ teaspoon brown mustard seeds and 1 teaspoon white urad dal (split and skinned black lentils).